R-CF/ncdfCF/README.md

   to extract from each dimension in real-world coordinates and timestamps, in whichever order.
 This can also rectify non-Cartesian grids to regular longitude-latitude grids.
+- **`profile()`:** Extract “profiles” from the data variable.
+This can take different forms, such as a temporal or depth profile for a single location, but it could also be a zonal field (such as a transect in latitude - atmosperhic depth for a given latitude) or some other profile in the physical space of the data variable.

 ``` r
 # Extract a timeseries for a specific location